 2. Disclose Your Age to Potential Employers

 Many companies aren’t legally allowed to pay minors for services and could suffer serious repercussions if they do.
-But don’t worry – there’s a whole world of opportunities for young, aspiring writers out there, and as long as you have some good writing samples or your own blog, and you know how to write a cover letter, you’re on your way to success.
+But don’t worry – there’s an entire world of opportunities for young, aspiring writers out there.
+As long as you have some good writing samples or your own blog, and you know how to write a cover letter, you’re on your way to success.

 3. Open a PayPal Account